ksvan/node-red-contrib-komfovent/reverse.md

 - Operation control (mode) - which is a more dynamic plan, where speed, heating etc is set based on sensors and/or weekly schedules

 This is done by reusing the ajax calls made by the webclient, towards a file at root called ajax.xml File returns a small xml saying the controller version and http 200 seemingly anyways.
 This does not however indicate that the command will be executed.
+If incorrect commands are sent, the return from the device is still the same, with a 200 OK.

 	<?xml version="1.0" encoding="windows-1252"?>
 	<V>